-Produces a formatted table showing the outputs from the Odds Ratio analysis.
+Produces a formatted table showing the outputs from the Odds Ratio analysis, including details on covariate characteristics and model results.

 Arguments